 The wire on the thermocouple is then plugged into a pyrometer to monitor the temperature in the kiln.

 I know some potters don’t use a pyrometer and thermocouple when they raku.
-They base their timings on intuition and looking at the condition of the glaze.
+They base their timings on experience and looking at the condition of the glaze.

-I much prefer to use a pyrometer for accuracy.
-Also, once this particular type of raku kiln gets hot, it would be very uncomfortable to look inside the flue.
+I prefer to use a pyrometer for accuracy.
+Also, once this particular type of raku kiln gets hot, it would be uncomfortable to look inside the flue.